andwilson/josh-meets-computer/src/pages/new-ventures-2/index.md

 ---
-title: "New Ventures 2"
+title: "MIT Nuts And Bolts: New Ventures"
 date: "2018-01-15"
 path: "/new-ventures-2/"
 category: "Projects"
 thumbnail: "/thumbnail.jpg/"
 ---

-# On the Subject of New Ventures
+# MIT Nuts And Bolts: New Ventures

 I recently completed a course at MIT that offered practical guiding advice on the mechanics of creating a new business or venture.
 Appropriately named 'The Nuts and Bolts Of New Ventures', this course is offered once a year to MIT students and the surrounding community.